 Forewarned of Santol’s far-reaching reputation for being a lady’s man, I was smitten the moment I spotted him across the hotel lobby.
 Swishing through the gilded revolving doors of Quebec City’s famously elegant Fairmont Le Chateau Frontenac hotel, his presence dominated as he stood regal, discretely monitoring the domain he ruled with charm and grace.

 Swooning like a teenager on a first date, he had me with his nonchalant good looks.
-Lustrous black locks succumbed to soft ash at the ears, dark eyebrows floating above a chiselled nose.
+Lustrous black locks succumbed to soft ash at the ears, his dark eyebrows floated above a chiselled nose.
 Padding forward to greet elegantly attired guests emerging from limousines, as liveried bellhops discretely whisked away luggage, his chocolate doe eyes crinkled with warmth.
 My heart melted when I gazed into his chocolate coloured eyes.